anoopkcn/mplstyle/README.md

 ## Add more styles

-You can add more style templates:
+You can add more styles in your scrit by creating a dictionary of style settings and call the `register_template` method to register the style.

 ```python
 import plotreset